Marcelh1983/rx-basic-store/libs/rx-firebase-store/README.md

 - firebaseApp: firebase.app.App
 - region: used to configure the region of the functions
 - syncOptions: if logOptions are not null, all actions are logged to firebase.
-    - collectionName: the collection where actions are logged
+    - collectionName: the collection where actions are logged. can be a string or function.
+A function can be useful wehn actions where userId is part of the collection name and userId is not set before the store is initialized.
     - addUserId: if true; added uuid of the user in the createdBy field.
     - logAction?: boolean; (default: true).
 If all actions are logged; it can be disabled for a single store.